matthewdeancooper/masters_thesis/README.md

-organ-specific tolerances (representative of expert IOV) are utilised for bladder and rectum contouring to quantify Nikolov et al.'s surface dice similarity coefficient (sDSC) - reported to have a stronger correlation with contour correction times when compared to traditional metrics.
+organ-specific tolerances (representative of expert IOV) are utilised for bladder and rectum contouring to quantify Nikolov et al.'s surface dice similarity coefficient (sDSC) - reported to have a stronger correlation with contour correction time when compared to traditional metrics.
 The pelvic imaging dataset consisted of 15 patients undergoing RT for prostate cancer, and was split into training, validation, and testing subsets of 12, 2, and 1, respectively.
 The canine imaging dataset included 26 patients selected from